Dempsy/dempsy-commons/README.md

   3. Testing dependency

-For testing your code you can plug in a local implementation of the cluster abstraction as follows
+For testing your code you can plug in a local implementation of the cluster abstraction as follows.

 ```xml
 <dependency>